rust-lang/mdBook/guide/src/format/theme/index-hbs.md

   containing all the chapters of the book.
 It is used for example to construct the table of contents (sidebar).

+Further properties can be exposed through the `chapter_config` field of a `Chapter` which is accessible to preprocessors.

 ## Handlebars Helpers

 In addition to the properties you can access, there are some handlebars helpers